eizemazal/butlerov/README.md

     firefox demo/test.html

 Open demo/test.html in browser, and see how it works.

+Run tests:
+npm run test

+Automated tests require node-canvas package that is dependent on many graphic libs installed on your system.
+If it does not work out of the box, follow instructions for your platform here: https://github.com/Automattic/node-canvas.
+For example, for MacOS, the following dependencies are to be installed:

+    brew install pkg-config cairo pango libpng jpeg giflib librsvg

+(For Mac M1, I had to switch to node v.14.19 to run tests, because node and libs must be built with the same architecture).

 The project uses eslint.
 I am developing using VS code and eslint plugin.
 Contributions are highly welcome.

 ### License